Skip to content

 You’ll have to submit your manuscript to publishers or literary agents to hopefully get a contract, and getting a contract is never a guarantee.
 You’ll need a query letter and a synopsis of the story.

-When and if a contract happens, it can take up to two years before your book is actually published.
-So, patience will be needed.
+When and if a contract is signed, it can take up to 2 years before your book is published.
+So, patience is needed.

-And, be prepared for the publisher’s editor to go over your story and possibly request changes.
+And be prepared for the publisher’s editor to review your story and possibly request changes.
 This is just part of the process.
 Be open to suggestions.

 And, for more information on traditional publishing, you can read: